 React: If you want to code by yourself or just understand what your developers are doing, it is worth noting that React’s learning curve is a lot less steep than that of Angular.
 This is because all the components’ code is in the same file.

 Angular: Since so much of Angular’s framework is comprehensive, it doesn’t need much integration with other software to run optimally.
 It has many concepts and syntax, making it actually harder to learn.

 The best option for ease of learning: React.
-There are a lot fewer concepts and syntax with React and with all the code accessible in one file, it is the easier framework to learn.
+There are a lot fewer concepts and syntax with React, and with all the code accessible in one file, it is an easier framework to learn.

 As can be seen above: